What is a spec home? A simple guide to spec houses (and when they might be the right fit for you)

 Answers to your real questions — explained simply

-What does a spec house mean?
+What is a spec house?

 Biggest perk?
 You could move in months sooner, with far fewer decisions to make.